 As you arrive

-- We are open 5 days per week: Thursday – Monday (closed Tuesdays and Wednesday)
+- We are open 6 days per week: Wednesday – Monday (closed Tuesdays)

 - Limited number of timed entry tickets available every 30-minutes during public hours to help reduce capacity.